SophonAlpha/Udacity-FEND-Project-Natural-Language-Processing/readme.md

 npm run node-dev
 ```

+This will start the Node.js server and automatically open the application in your web browser.

 ## Appendix - Impact of webpack modes `development` vs `production`

-With the webpack `mode: 'production'` setting the number and size of the application files was
+With the webpack `mode: 'production'` setting the number and size of the application files will be
 significantly reduced.

 Number and size of files in development mode: